 When will the scheme start?

-- 2020 is probably the earliest date for the scheme to start.
+- The scheme is unlikely to launch before 2022.
 The then Social Security Department reported to the States in February 2016 (Billet d'État III of 2016) on proposals for the implementation of a new system of automatic enrolment into private pension saving for working age residents of Guernsey and Alderney.

 - The report received strong support within the States and among private sector employers who were consulted during the development of the report.
 The States approved the principles for the introduction of a Secondary Pension Scheme, subject to further research and an economic impact assessment of the proposals.

-- A detailed set of proposals for the scheme's design and implementation now has to be developed and brought back to the States by September 2018.
+- A detailed set of proposals for the scheme's design and implementation now has to be developed and brought back to the States during 2019.
 A new law would then need to be drafted and brought into force, together with all the necessary administrative arrangements.

 Is the secondary pension scheme compulsory?

 - No, the scheme is not compulsory for individuals.
-But if you are of working age and employed, your employer will have a legal duty to enrol you automatically into the new secondary pension scheme, or into another qualifying scheme.
-You can then decide to opt out and your employer will take you out of the scheme.
+But if you are of working age and employed, your employer will usually have a legal duty to enrol you automatically into the new secondary pension scheme, or into another qualifying scheme.
+You can then decide to opt out and you will be unenrolled from the scheme.
 The intention, and the experience from elsewhere, is that most people who have been enrolled into the pension scheme will stay in.
 That's what's needed to make a substantial difference in people's pension savings.

 Will my employer have to contribute?